Andrew Luck: 2017 season: Lost season with shoulder injury

 Following surgery on his shoulder during the off-season, Luck was held out of training camp and the preseason, and it was announced he was to miss regular season games.
 Scott Tolzien started for the season opener against the Los Angeles Rams, and the newly acquired Jacoby Brissett took over as the starter in Week 2 against the Arizona Cardinals.
 Following the Colts' Week 4 loss to the Seattle Seahawks, Colts' general manager Chris Ballard stated that Luck would begin practicing but was not ready to fully return to games.
 On November 2, the Colts placed Luck on injured reserve, meaning that he was ruled out for the 2017 season.
 On November 11, it was revealed that Luck was traveling to Europe to seek additional treatment for his previously injured shoulder.
 After returning to the U.S., Luck was put through a throwing program.
 This led him to travel to Los Angeles to go through rehab with a throwing coach.
 Ballard stated on February 7, 2018, that Luck would not need an additional surgery.
+The date is unclear, but there was a second injury to the shoulder during a snowboarding trip taken while still rehabbing from first surgery.